 "Functional" explanations and "interest" explanations often work together, but they have some significantly different features.
 A class-functional explanation of Male domination has the form:

-Male domination in contemporary society is explained by virtue of the positive effects it has for capitalists or capitalism.
+Aspects of Male domination in contemporary society are explained by virtue of their positive effects for capitalists or capitalism.

 A class-interest explanation has the form: